apache/usergrid/stack/tools/README.md

     $ cd usergrid-stack
     $ mvn install

-Once you have done that you will find the Usergrid Tools bundle in the tools/assembly/target directory named with the pattern ugtools-X.Y.Z-release.tar.gz where X.Y.Z is the Usergrid version number.
+Once you have done that you will find the Usergrid Tools bundle in the tools/target directory named with the pattern __usergrid-tools-X.Y.Z-release.tar.gz__ where X.Y.Z is the Usergrid version number.

 How to install Usergrid Tools
 ---
 On a UNIX computer with Java installed simply untar and unzip the usergrid-tools archive.

     $ cd /usr/share
-    $ tar xzvf ugtools-X.Y.Z-release.tar.gz
+    $ tar xzvf usergrid-toolsX.Y.Z-release.tar.gz

 And then you will find the following directory structure (Where X.Y.Z is the version number).

-    /usr/share/ugtools-X.Y.Z/
+    /usr/share/usergrid-tools-X.Y.Z/
       README.md
-      ugtools.jar
+      usergrid-tools.jar
       usergrid-export.sh
       usergrid-custom.properties

 These are the important files:

-* __ugtools.jar__: this is the Usergrid Tools executable
+* __usergrid-tools.jar__: this is the Usergrid Tools executable
 * __usergrid-export.sh__: this is a shell script design to be run as a cron scheduled task
 * __usergrid-custom.properties__: this is the configuration file, refer to the documentation for the tool you are running to learn what properties are required.